 IEC - International Electrotechnical Commission

-An international non-profit, non-government organization that prepares and publishes standards for all electrical, electronic and related technologies.
+An international non-profit, non-government organization that prepares and publishes standards for all electrical, electronic, and related technologies.

 IECC - International Energy Conservation Code

 Highly recognized model code for energy efficiency design, construction, maintenance and operation.
+The code is written by the International Code Council.
+You can subscribe to their site to see the full code.

 IoT - Internet of Things